bsenst/text-simplification/README.md

 ## References

-The example text was translated with ChatGPT into easy language originally is cited from:
+The example text that was translated with ChatGPT into easy language originally is cited from:
 > Langnickel, Lisa and Baum, Roman and Darms, Johannes and Madan, Sumit and Fluck, Juliane.
 COVID-19 preVIEW: Semantic Search to Explore COVID-19 Research Preprints.
 2021.
 DOI: 10.3233/SHTI210124

 The model was trained on the parallel corpus from: